Change location v

 For an injured employee who returns to work at a pay rate less than your previous wages, a partial incapacity payment is issued to make up the difference for 26 weeks.

-Unfortunately, the compensable injury or illness is permanent.
 If your injuries or illness can qualify for full-body or whole body impairment, you may be eligible for a lump-sum payment.
 Eligible persons must be examined by a medical professional qualified to assess the affected system and the results are subject to approval by the presiding body in each state or territory.
 What constitutes a whole body impairment varies in each state and territory.
 Generally, they follow Section 1 of the Workers Compensation Act to calculate the lump sum payout.

-Our services
+Our guarantee

 Frequently Asked Questions